These pages are private for the moment.

 So I sit down on a chair that has been left here and gaze ahead at downtown Los Angeles.
 I start thinking about what I’m doing here, about my film, about the past 10 months during which I have been pursuing this project.
 I have been in LA for three weeks now and only have a week left before leaving.
 I mentally run myself through what I must do the next day: I have rented a car and have a list of locations I am going to shoot at.
 This leads me to start stressing about the next step: I haven’t yet shot a single second of footage on Skid Row, which is precisely what I came here to do.
 Time is running out.
 My mind wonders a little further down the road: what’s next?
 I return to Paris, and still have to go back to Helsinki and London.
 I guess I’m about half way through the filming.

 A neighbor comes to the roof and sits next to me – we chat for a few minutes, he asks me where I’m from, what I’m doing in LA.
 When I tell him about my film, he seems intrigued.
 He's in LA to become a filmmaker too, but has found it so hard he's considering quitting to become a chef.
 But he wants to know more about my project and how I got here.
 My presence here seems to spike his interest, as though my own determination to travel around the world to pursue a smilar dream as his was rekindling within him a spark he hadn't felt in too long.
 He asks if I have been filming a behind the scenes.
 I haven’t.
 Shame, he says, you should tell your story.
 He gave me his number, asking to meet the next day and leaving.

-I stubbed out my cigarette, headed back to the apartment and started writing this book.
+I stubbed out my cigarette, headed back to the apartment and started writing this journal.

 Chapter 1 - Deciding to make a film